OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### KeyChain

 The [KeyChain class](https://developer.android.com/reference/android/security/KeyChain.html "Android KeyChain") is used to store and retrieve *system-wide* private keys and their corresponding certificates (chain).
 The user will be prompted to set a lock screen pin or password to protect the credential storage if something is being imported into the KeyChain for the first time.
-Note that the KeyChain is system-wide—every application can access the materials stored in the KeyChain.
+Note that the KeyChain is system-wide, every application can access the materials stored in the KeyChain.

 Inspect the source code to determine whether native Android mechanisms identify sensitive information.
 Sensitive information should be encrypted, not stored in clear text.
 For sensitive information that must be stored on the device, several API calls are available to protect the data via the `KeyChain` class.
 Complete the following steps: